-In addition to the above, we also operated an additional 23 bulky item warehouses in other cities with aggregate gross floor area of 230,260 square meters as of March 31, 2014.
+In addition to the above, we also operated front distribution centers in additional 12 cities with aggregate gross floor area of approximately 327,580 square meters, each consisting of one warehouse stocking products that are in high demand with high turnover, and one warehouse for bulky items, as well as an additional 20 bulky item warehouses in other cities with aggregate gross floor area of 351,138 square meters as of September 30, 2014.

 We plan to expand our nationwide fulfillment network by leasing or purchasing additional facilities across China over the next several years.
-As of March 31, 2014, we had land use rights in five cities, including Beijing, Shanghai, Guangzhou, Wuhan and Shenyang, to build our own fulfillment centers.
-New fulfillment centers in Shanghai, Guangzhou and Shenyang are under construction, and will have an aggregate gross floor area of approximately 278,000 square meters.
-We expect to put these three fulfillment centers into operation in 2014 and 2015.
-In connection with our expansion of our fulfillment infrastructure, we had paid an aggregate of approximately RMB0.8 billion (US\$0.1 billion) for the acquisition of land use rights, building of warehouses and purchase of warehousing equipment as of December 31, 2013, and we have budgeted approximately RMB1.5 billion (US\$0.2 billion) to RMB2.5 billion (US\$0.4 billion) for these uses in 2014.
+As of September 30, 2014, we had land use rights in six cities, including Beijing, Shanghai, Guangzhou, Wuhan, Shenyang and Kunshan, to build our own warehouses.
+We launched the initial phase of the new fulfillment center in Shanghai in October 2014, comprising a total floor space of approximately 100,000 square meters.
+New fulfillment centers in Guangzhou and Shenyang are under construction, and will have an aggregate gross floor area of approximately 268,000 square meters.
+We expect to put these fulfillment centers into operation in 2015.

+The highly automated and efficient warehouse will not only expand our ability to fulfill orders by ourselves but also support the third-party merchants on our online marketplace.
+In connection with our expansion of our fulfillment infrastructure, we had paid an aggregate of approximately RMB0.8 billion (US\$0.1 billion) for the acquisition of land use rights, building of warehouses and purchase of warehousing equipment as of December 31, 2013, and we paid an aggregate of approximately RMB0.8 billion (US\$0.1 billion) for these purposes in the nine months ended September 30, 2014.

 We have acquired land use rights in Beijing to build our new headquarters.
 The new office building is currently under construction.
-As of December 31, 2013, we had paid an aggregate of approximately RMB0.7 billion (US\$0.1 billion) for the acquisition of land use rights and construction of the office building.
-We expect to complete the planned construction in early 2015.
+As of September 30, 2014, we had paid an aggregate of approximately RMB1.0 billion (US\$0.2 billion) for the acquisition of land use rights and construction of the office building.
+We expect to complete the planned construction, interior decoration and outdoor landscape in the first half of 2015.